tamc/excel_to_code/doc/cell.md

 If a formula doesn't have a ref attribute, then it will not contain any formula, and will expect to use one provided by a formula with both a ref attribute and the same si attribute.

+It is a bit unclear why there is both an si attribute and a ref attribute.

 ## array formulae

 An array formula will always have a ref attribute indicating the range of cells over which its answer will be spread.
 That range can be a single cell.